-Simplicity is beautiful, just one rope is enough to tie someone in the box tie position.
-Catching the hands first creates the impact of restriction, then the wraps around torso hold the arms close to the body like big hug.
-To achieve this tie with one rope, you’ll need one that will be long enough to wrap a few times around your partner’s chest, between 7-8m is usually a good size.
+Simplicity is beautiful; just one rope can be enough to tie someone in the box tie position.
+Catching the hands first creates the impact of restriction, then the wraps around the torso hold the arms close to the body like a big hug.
+The name “one rope” is not an absolute.
+Extend the rope if necessary.

 Safety for All

-• Chest wrap – By poking the exterior or the arm you’re likely to find a soft spot that causes pain or discomfort.
-This pressure point is located at the insertion point of the deltoid.
+• Upper arms – By poking the arm’s exterior, you’re likely to find one or two soft spots at the base of the deltoid that may cause pain or discomfort.
 Placing the wraps above this spot, on the bottom third of the deltoid, will make the tie more safe and sustainable.
+Make sure you don’t put the wrap too close to the top of the shoulder.
+Otherwise, the rope might slide toward the neck.

 Finishing the Tie